Gemma Hallett: Sabbatical

-Hallett intended this tournament to be her last as she retired from the sport to travel several countries.
-During her travels to New Zealand Hallett found herself playing for Stoke Rugby Club in Nelson, making her mark back at number 8, topping the league and making it to the playoffs.
+In 2011, Hallett took a sabbatical to travel several countries.
+While in New Zealand, Hallett played for Stoke Rugby Club in Nelson, making her mark back at number 8, topping the league and progressing to the playoffs.

-When the season ended she was asked to blog on behalf of the Welsh Rugby Union from a supporters perspective whilst travelling and supporting Wales' men team around the north island competing in the 2011 Rugby World Cup.
+When the season ended, Hallett was asked to blog on behalf of the Welsh Rugby Union from a supporters perspective.
+She travelled with and supported the Wales' men team around the north island for the 2011 Rugby World Cup.

 Return to Wales

 Hallett returned to Wales and her Welsh club Pontyclun to continue playing one more season at amateur level.
-Following a series of good performances, echoing the style she had enjoyed in New Zealand, she captured the eyes of Cardiff Blues and National coaches and was called back into the National set up.
+Hallett then was recruited by Cardiff Blues and National coaches and returned the National set up.

-She was made vice captain for the 2013 Six Nations squad and captained the team in their warm up fixtures and game against France for the injured skipper Rachel Taylor.
+She was made vice captain for the 2013 Six Nations squad, and captained the team in their warm up fixtures and game against France for the injured skipper Rachel Taylor.
 Her last game for Wales was the final 6 nations game against England that year.

 The same season Hallett was named Premiership Player of The Year at the annual WRU women's dinner, where she was presented with a trophy by her playing idol; Scott Quinnell.

 Hallett also captained the Cardiff Blues squad in 2012 and 2013 campaigns.
-In 2013, she made history in being the first woman to captain a Cardiff Blues side at the Cardiff Arms Park.
-During this campaign she led the Blues team to be regional champions after a thrilling match against the Ospreys.
-She openly expressed this as one of her proudest rugby moments.
+In 2013, she became the first woman to captain a Cardiff Blues side at the Cardiff Arms Park.
+During this campaign, she led the Blues team to be regional champions in a match against the Ospreys.
+She has openly expressed this as one of her proudest rugby moments.

 Overlooked by Wales

 After her most successful season in rugby Hallett was dropped from the Welsh squad and failed to make Rhys Edwards' 2014 Six Nations squad.
 Hallett has since proclaimed that she voiced her disapproval over the WRU managements decision to withdraw Wales Women from the RBS 6 Nations tournament and into a second-tier competition.

-Being out of the international set up allowed Hallett the opportunity to represent invitational team the Nomads in World Cup 2014 warm up matches against Wales at the National Centre of Excellence and two fixtures against South Africa in their World Cup preparations in England.
+Following her departure from the international set up, Hallett represented the invitational team, the Nomads, in World Cup 2014 warm up matches against Wales at the National Centre of Excellence and two fixtures against South Africa in their World Cup preparations in England.

 Her final game came in November 2014 where she led the Cardiff Blues invitational team in a historic encounter against the Combined Services, for a commemorative fixture marking the 100 year anniversary of Remembrance, played at the Cardiff Arms Park where she led the Blues to a 17–12 victory in atrocious conditions.